DoliCloud/SellYourSaas/doc/prototypes/Project-submission_readme_en_US.md

 by a PDF file which explain the different pages of the wireframe.

 ## 3.Export du wireframe :

 Finaly, you need to create the export of the wireframe in a folder named Wireframe.
+The prototype can then be executed by clicking on the file index.html